 - 30 mins

 How much will a Tradesperson typically charge?

 £40–£55 per cabinet (price may vary—find out more about bathroom fitting costs)

-For instructional purposes, in this video, we show you how to fit the Orchard Wharfe white mirror cabinet 650 x 600mm.
+For instructional purposes, in this video, we show you how to fit the Reeves Wharfe white mirror cabinet 650 x 600mm.